manuarriaza/lab1_leaflet/README.md

 # lab1_leaflet
-Exercise 1: Try to deploy a mapping app
+Exercise 1: Trying to deploy a mapping app